ajberkley/cl-binary-store/benchmarking.md

 None are recommended for speed, they are about 10-100x slower than the sbcl version (which is really bonkers).
 Without a lot of manual work this isn't easily fixable.
 The code is written with the idea that function inlining works well in exchange for having readable code, but, for example, Allegro ignores inline declarations except for very very specific cases.  cl-binary-store is still the fastest among cl-store and cl-conspack (couldn't test hyperluminal-mem on Allegro because it didn't load) but that's not saying much.

-    ;; Using a 10x shorter list for this test because its slow (and no reference tracking) ;; So Allegro here is 10x slower than the equivalent on sbcl CL-USER> (test-on-data (long-list-of-tiny-integers 100000))
+    ;; Using a 10x0 shorter list for this test because these implementations are slow CL-USER> (test-on-data (long-list-of-tiny-integers 10000))
-    ALLEGRO CL-BINARY-STORE
-     OUTPUT SIZE: 0.20 MB
+    ALLEGRO CL-BINARY-STORE <-- not so terribly slow, only 4x slower than sbcl OUTPUT SIZE: 0.02 MB
-     WRITE: 5.15 ms at 39 MB/sec
+     WRITE: 0.24 ms at 83 MB/sec
-     READ : 9.05 ms at 22 MB/sec
+     READ : 0.89 ms at 22 MB/sec
-    ;; Using a 100x shorter list for this test because its slow (and no reference tracking) ;; So it's about 100x slower on these two.
-    CL-USER> (test-on-data (long-list-of-tiny-integers 10000))
     ECL CL-BINARY-STORE
      OUTPUT SIZE: 0.02 MB
      WRITE: 6.34 ms at 3 MB/sec